alpacahq/user-docs/content/api-documentation/api-v2/_index.md

 * In order to allow the use of margin, the /orders endpoint will use the `buying_power` field to determine whether an account has enough buying power to buy/short a security.
 The exception to this rule is that assets marked with `marginable:false` cannot use margin lending to purchase the asset.
+* Market buy orders that would increase your position (e.g. buy order for a stock where your position in that stock is >= 0) are converted to marketable limit orders with a 2.5% to 4% price collar.
-* Any order that would increase your position (e.g. buy orders when your position is >= 0, sell orders when your position is <= 0) reduce buying power by their 104% of their order value (1.04 * qty * price).
+* Market sell orders that would increase your position (e.g. sell order for a stock when your position in that stock is <= 0) are NOT converted but are subject to a pre-trade buying power risk check of 102.5 to 104% of the order value.
 * Short positions will be reported with negative quantities and negative market values.